What Permissions Do Authors Have in WordPress?

 Yes, you can give the Authors more permissions than they have with default WordPress.

-This next image shows the permissions available to Authors for Pages.
-They can’t do anything at all with pages except for read!
+Also in the image above, notice the permissions available to Authors for Pages.
+They can’t do anything at all with pages!

 How Does PublishPress Work With Authors?